Gun Violence Prevention

 On June 12, 2016, a gunman opened fire at Pulse Nightclub in Orlando.
 Bullets from the shooter’s military-style assault weapon struck 102 people, leaving 49 dead, 53 injured, and hundreds traumatized.
-The LGBTQ and Latinx communities were targeted in a hate-fueled rampage that is now the deadliest modern-day mass shooting and the largest attack on LGBTQ people in America in history.
+The LGBTQ and Latinx communities were targeted in a hate-fueled rampage that is now one of the deadliest modern-day mass shootings and the largest attack on LGBTQ people in America in history.

 The Pulse massacre compels us to confront two realities: the systematic dehumanization of LGBTQ people and the far too easy access to weapons of mass slaughter.
 We must uproot hate and prevent those who seek to do us harm from accessing weapons of mass slaughter.
 Equality Florida is committed to common sense gun violence prevention measures in combination with our work to move equality forward for LGBTQ people.

 We know all too well that discrimination against our community can be lethal - gay rights icon Harvey Milk was assassinated, Matthew Shepard was beaten to death with a pistol, and not a month goes by when we don’t hear of the murder of yet another transgender woman of color.
 Beyond the ways in which LGBTQ people have been specifically targeted by hate violence, gun violence is a civil rights issue that disproportionately impacts all marginalized communities, including people of color and immigrant communities.
 It is incumbent upon us to join forces with our progressive allies to advocate for policies that will keep our families safe.

 Equality Florida is committed to addressing the epidemic of violence fueled by the normalization of hatred of LGBTQ people We demand the following common sense gun policy reforms: